MatthewHaas/synteny_plot_tutorial/README.md

 This tutorial is meant for members of the [Kimball Lab](https://wildricebreedingandgenetics.umn.edu/) at the University of Minnesota (Northern Wild Rice Conservation and Breeding) to understand how I made synteny plots using MCscan.
 The original tutorial by the author (Haibao Tang) can be found [here](https://github.com/tanghaibao/jcvi/wiki/MCscan-%28Python-version%29).
 This is an excellent resource (and is where I learned how to use the program).
 The tutorial given here is more focused on the needs of our program.

 ## _Zizania palustris_ vs. _Oryza sativa_

+Depending on when you return to this tutorial, you may find that it no longer works.
+When I came back to these scripts in January 2022 to put this tutorial together, the scripts (which previously worked) failed.
+The problem was that the system could not find the module files.
+The reason was that `module load python` was too generic.
+The default version became python 3.8 and I had installed the software under version 3.7.
+I fixed it by specifying `module load python3/3.7.4_anaconda2019.10` in the script.
+Once I did that, I had no issues whatsoever.

 There are three lines in the script that use `sed`.
 They are there to remove superfluous trailing strings in the `bed` and `cds` files that cause identical gene names to not be recognized as identical.
 ```bash
 sed -i  's/\.MSUv7.0//g' oryza.bed